 Fitting the Celotex insulation

-Step five: Fix plasterboard lining over the vapour control layer using suitable plasterboard nails or screws.
+Fix the plasterboard lining over the vapour control layer using suitable plasterboard nails or screws.

 Always consider manufacturer or professional installation advice.